Alert

 This challenging hike allows you to discover several sites such as the Voire Fountain, the Dechaux Cave, the summit of the Dead Man's Plateau, and the Selle Woods.

-The trails are steep, but the efforts are rewarded with a sublime 360° panoramic view and the discovery of lesser-known places by hikers.
+The trails are steep, but the effort is rewarded by sublime 360° panoramic views and the discovery of places less well known to hikers.

-Access to the starting point of the hike is by a regular bus from the RTM (line 23).
-Get off at the "Sormiou shopping center" stop.
-After taking a few steps, turn right onto Boulevard Louis Pierotti.
-Continue straight until you reach a green barrier marking the beginning of a DFCI track.
-Go around it and continue straight following red markings that lead through the wooded valley of La Jarre.
-(1)
+Access to the starting point is via a regular RTM bus (line 23).
+Get off at the "Centre commercial Sormiou" stop.
+After a few steps, turn right onto Boulevard Louis Pierotti.
+Walk straight ahead until you reach a green barrier marking the start of a DFCI track.
+Go around it and keep going straight ahead, following the red markings that take you through the wooded La Jarre valley (1).

-You begin your first ascent into a narrow gorge that opens up into a clearing shaped like a small circus.
+Your first ascent takes you through a narrow gorge into a clearing in the shape of a small cirque.

-Take a left and follow the yellow markings that lead you onto a path that climbs even more steeply.
-It skirts around a rocky ledge where two large openings can be seen.
-This is the Dechaux Cave.
-(3) Continue your ascent.
-At mid-height, your efforts are rewarded with a clear view of the Frioul archipelago, the beaches of Prado, Borély Park, the Orange Velodrome, and Notre-Dame de la Garde.
-Upon reaching the highest point of this climb, you enjoy a good view of the Cayolle district, the sewage treatment plant, and in the distance, Mont Puget and beyond, Mont Carpiagne.
-Not to mention further away, the Soubeyranes cliffs in Cassis.
-The route continues and takes you to the next steep section.
-At the intersection, turn right to stay on the yellow trail.
-You reach a height that still offers a beautiful view of the Cayolle and Panouse districts, and more generally over the entire eastern part of Marseille.
-Continuing on, the view opens up even more and allows you to identify landmarks such as Mont Puget, Grande Candelle, Devenson Cliffs, and far away, Cap Sicié.
+Continue your ascent.
+Halfway up, your efforts are rewarded by an unobstructed view of the Frioul archipelago, the Prado beaches, Parc Borély, the Velodrome Stadium and Notre-Dame de la Garde.
+As you reach the highest point of the climb, you'll have a good view of the Cayolle district, the wastewater treatment plant, and in the distance Mont Puget and beyond to Mont Carpiagne.
+And even further away, the Soubeyranes cliffs at Cassis.
+The route continues and takes you to the next steep incline.
+At the crossroads, turn right, staying on the yellow path.
+You'll reach a height that still offers a fine view of the Cayolle and Panouse districts, and more generally of the whole of eastern Marseille.
+As you continue, the view becomes even clearer, allowing you to see Mont Puget, Grande Candelle, the Devenson cliffs and, in the distance, Cap Sicié.

-You leave the height to weave between pine trees forming a refreshing undergrowth, where you come across a path marked by a green trace.
-Stay on the yellow trail which quickly climbs again and allows you to see the beginning of your hiking route, especially the steep path that skirts the Dechaux Cave.
+You leave the high ground to slalom between pine trees, forming a refreshing undergrowth in which you come across a path marked by a green trail.
+Stay on the yellow trail, which quickly climbs back up to reveal the start of your hiking route, including the steep path around the Dechaux cave.

 Technical Information